-Floor meetings are held once a month and are posted in advance.
+Floor meetings are held as needed, but at least twice a semester once a month and are posted in advance.
 Attendance is required.
 IF A SITUATION ARISES THAT A STUDENT IS UNABLE TO MAKE THE FLOOR MEETING, THEN STUDENT MUST CONTACT HIS/HER FLOOR RA 24 hours prior to the meeting to let them know (NOT thru another student) and set up a time to talk with them about the meeting.
 This includes Athletes that may have practice times occur during a floor meeting time.
 Those athletes must still talk to their RA in advance and then follow up with them right after to get the information.
 A \$10 fine is assessed for unexcused absences, as well as a \$10 fine per week, for anyone who has not made an appointment and met with the floor RA within one (1) week of the floor meeting to get the information they missed.